Factual/smaker/examples/tutorial.md

 The list of endpoints output from `list` are defined in the `Smakefile` by default.
-If you look in the smakefile you'll see the list of endpoints, what `snakefile` and `configfile`s were used to create those endpoints, and any override parameters.
+If you look in the smakefile you'll see the list of endpoints, what `snakefile` and `configfile` values were used to create those endpoints, and any override parameters.

 Run one of the following: